Bleala/Vdirsyncer-DOCKERIZED/README.md

       - AUTOSYNC= # set to true for automatic sync, default to false
       - AUTOUPDATE= # set to true for automatic Vdirsyncer and dependencies updates on container startup, default to false
       - LOG= # optional, default to /vdirsyncer/vdirsyncer.log
+      - LOG_LEVEL= # optional, default is normal output from supercronic
       - CRON_TIME= # adjust autosync /-discover time, default to 15 minutes - */15 * * * *
       # Cron Time need to be set in Cron format - look here for generator https://crontab.guru/
       # Set CRON_TIME like that --> */15 * * * *